drogus/smurf/README.markdown

 * It requires absolutely no configuration
 * Other than installing it, you don't need to do anything
 * It just gets out of your way

-Smurf will work with any version of Rails `2.x`; including Rails `2.2.2`.

-### JSmin

-It's really an adaptation of Uladzislau Latynski's [jsmin.rb](http://javascript.crockford.com/jsmin.rb) port of Douglas Crockford's [jsmin.c](http://javascript.crockford.com/jsmin.c) library.

-### Smurf CSS Compressor

-The following are the rules I applied, gathered from various perusals around the Internet*s*

-1. Replace consecutive whitespace characters with a single space
-2. Remove whitespace around opening brackets
-3. Remove whitespace in front of closing brackets
-4. Remove the semi-colon just before the closing bracket
-5. Remove comments between `/* ... */` - this could be a problem (esp. for CSS hacks)
-6. Remove spaces around `;`, `:`, and `,` characters
-7. Ensure whitespace between closing brackets and periods

 ## Installation